Party per pale Sable and Or, two griffins' heads eraticted, and addorsed counterchanged.

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Bordure, Overall, Charged, Castle, Five, Ogee, Crown, Crowned, Created, Triple-towered, Counterchanged, Outlined in sable, Two, In chief, In pale, In base, Coat of arms, Sword, Schema, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Lion, Masoned, Semi-circular, Wavy, Or, Party per pale, Argent, Rampant, Sable, Design rationale, Vert, Plain tincture, Freehand, Three and One.
+Port and windows, Between, Watercolor, Azure, Boa, Bordure, Overall, Wreath, Charged, Castle, Crest, Five, Ogee, Crown, Created, Cross, Triple-towered, Outlined in sable, Dexter, Two, In chief, In pale, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Masoned, Semi-circular, Wavy, Or, Party per pale, Leather, Argent, Rampant, Sable, Vert, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,